 Fortunately, there are a few marine plywood alternatives in the market that are almost as durable and lightweight and will cost lower than a real marine plywood sheet.

 If high cost or unavailability is the issue for you, some of the marine plywood substitutes you may need to look at are:

 1- Birch Plywood

-Being strong and durable the veneers for plywood made of Birch is suitable for boat construction, especially for the parts that are not completely submerged inside the water all the time.
+Being strong and durable, the veneers for plywood made of Birch is suitable for boat construction, especially for the parts that are not completely submerged in the water all the time.

 2- Fiber Cement Board